sifive/freedom-e-sdk/README.md

 [Documentation for Freedom E SDK is available here](https://sifive.github.io/freedom-e-sdk-docs/index.html)

+Freedom E SDK was recently transitioned to using the Freedom Metal compatibility library.
+If you're looking for the old Freedom E SDK, software examples, and board support files, you can find those on the [v1\_0 branch](https://github.com/sifive/freedom-e-sdk/tree/v1_0).

 ### Under Construction ###

 This repository is currently under construction as we transition from the